anuragdhingra/async-image-resize/README.md

  - `pillow` - python imaging library, used for resizing the image
  - `celery` - distributed task queue used for asynchronous task processing
  - `redis` - used as a message broker as well as the result backend for celery to communicate with the flask server.
+-  `mock` - used to inject/mock testing configuration while instantiating the app.

 ## Architecture/Flow
 ![flask-celery-redis.png](https://github.com/anuragdhingra/cogent-assignment/blob/develop/flask-celery-redis.png)